cmatheson/dotfiles/README.md

-.dotfiles
+#.dotfiles

-These file(s) are awesome
+These files are awesome